aniruddha0pandey/FindByFace/README.md

  - []()

 ```
-▖~ conda # Once Miniconda is installed, conda pkg manager used to install any other packages, create environments etc.
+▖~ conda update conda # Once Miniconda is installed, conda pkg manager used to install any other packages, create environments etc.
 ```